pseigo/food-blog/_posts/2018-07-13-crepes-strawberry-sauce.md

 categories: breakfast desert
 tags: breakfast desert strawberry crepes "whipped cream" chocolate
 ---
-## Crepes with Strawberry Sauce

 ![Crepes with strawberry sauce, whipped cream, and grated chocolate]({{site.baseurl}}/assets/posts/crepes-strawberry-sauce/crepes-010.jpg)

-It's important to keep health in mind for the Most Important Meal of the Day™, but I'm frustrated because my refrigerator won't stop running, I have to start with something sweet to make the morning a Little Bit Happier.
+It's important to keep health in mind for the Most Important Meal of the Day™, but when I'm frustrated because my refrigerator won't stop running, I have to start with something sweet to make the morning a Little Bit Happier.
 I'm having crepes filled with a warm strawberry sauce and cool whipped cream, garnished with grated chocolate.

-### Strawberry Sauce
+## Strawberry Sauce

 This is the perfect opportunity to use strawberries that are turning into sad, wrinkly prunes.
 When they've been simmered, crushed, and coated in sugar, their imperfections are turned into something beautiful.